SIBarcodeNetwork/ReadtheDocsMaster/Docs/bioprojects.rst

   ..

-Feel free to click through the headings on the left of the What You Should Expect section to learn more about the requirements and the submission process.
+Feel free to click through the headings on the left of the "What You Should Expect" section to learn more about the requirements and the submission process.
 When ready to continue, click the Submit button.

 .. figure:: /images/ncbi_submission_bioprojects_and_biosamples.png
   :align: center